turnonline/microservice-bom/README.md

-# CtoolkiT microservice on Google AppEngine standard
+# TurnOnline.biz microservice on the Google AppEngine standard

-CtoolkiT based microservice on Google App Engine standard Bill of Materials - keeps track of dependency versions and ensures that all works well together.
+TurnOnline.biz is a microservice based on the Google App Engine standard for Java 11+, providing access to legacy bundled services.
+Bill of Materials: This component keeps track of dependency versions and ensures that everything works well together.